 NOTE: Eligible claims for 2013 incurred within the grace period and submitted by March 15, 2013 will reduce the unused account balance carry-over from 2012.
 If an employee submits eligible 2013 claims, before submitting any remaining 2012 claim, and they reduce the balance carry-over to zero the 2012 claims will not be reimbursed.

-As a result of the Health Reform legislation, use of a Health Care Flexible Spending Account will change on January 1, 2012.
-Many types of over-the-counter items will require a prescription in order to be eligible for FSA reimbursement.
-In addition, employees will not be able to use the Chard Snyder Benny debit card to purchase over-the-counter medications that require a prescription.
+As a result of the Health Reform legislation many types of over-the-counter items will require a prescription in order to be eligible for Healthcare Flexible Spending Account.
+In addition, employees cannot use the Chard Snyder Benny debit card to purchase over-the-counter medications that require a prescription.
 A copy of the prescriptions will be required once each year (by Chard Snyder) for claims payment.

 A partial list of items that will require a prescription: